Ian Abdulla

-Ian Abdulla (1947–2011) was an Aboriginal Australian contemporary artist.
-A Ngarrindjeri man who grew up on the banks of the Murray in South Australia, he has been called Australia's greatest native artist.
+Ian Abdulla (1947 – 29 January 2011) was an Aboriginal Australian contemporary artist.
+A Ngarrindjeri man who grew up on the banks of the Murray in South Australia, he has been called Australia's greatest naive artist.

 Early life

 Abdulla was born in 1947 at Swan Reach, on the Murray River, in the Murraylands region of South Australia.
 His art depicts the landscape and activities of this area, with a strong storytelling element.

 Career

 In 1988, Abdulla learned printmaking at a workshop in Glossop, and the following year he began painting.
 In 1991 Abdulla was named South Australian Aboriginal Artist of the Year, and was awarded an Australia Council Fellowship in 1992.
 His book, As I Grew Older was awarded the Australian Multicultural Children's Literature Award in 1994 and, Tucker was short-listed for the Children's Book Council Eve Pownall Award for Information Books in 1995.

 Abdulla's work featured on the cover of the World Health Organization's annual report.
 His works have been exhibited around the world and form part of the permanent collection at the Art Gallery of South Australia and the Art Gallery of New South Wales.